 Still from Ultimate Predators… by Nat Geo Animals on YouTube

-41. Crocodile Monitor – deadly lizard
+41. Crocodile Monitor – Deadly Lizard

 A brightly patterned monitor lizard with yellow and black scales clings to a tree trunk in a tropical forest.
 Lush green leaves surround it.